abhiaiyer91/ZenActions/README.md

 #### ZenAction([mixins])

-A`ZenAction` is a class that takes registerd mixins and "mixes" them into its instance object.
+A`ZenAction` is a factory that takes registerd mixins and "mixes" them into its instance object.
 We then bind this object to the instance of our
 `Blaze` Template or `React` Component.

 ### Blaze Example